adepierre/Botcraft/README.md

   - placing a block
   - interacting with a block (lever, button ...)
 - [3_SimpleAFKExample](Examples/3_SimpleAFKExample): Simple example to stay at the same position.
 Physics is not processed, chunks are not saved in memory to save RAM.
+- [4_MapCreatorExample](Examples/4_MapCreatorExample): Much more complex example, with autonomous behaviour implemented to build a map based pixel art.
+Can be launched with multiple bot simultaneously.
+They can share the internal representation of the world to save some RAM, at the cost of slowing down if too many share the same.
+Only extensively tested on 1.16.5, but should work with minor to none adaptation on previous versions.

 ## Connection